zerorulez/twitch-poll-generator/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-To change the theme, look for the Twitch Poll Generator Theme repository
+To change the theme, look for the Twitch Poll Generator Theme repository, you can replace the files on the theme folder on root.

 ## Installation